-- 4.2.22.3.1 The CONTRACTOR must provide a response to requests for Pharmacy Prior Authorization within 24 hours of the request in accordance with all requirements set forth in 42 CFR 438.210(d); - 4.2.22.3.2 The CONTRACTOR shall authorize the pharmacy Provider to issue a seventy-two (72) hour supply to the Members in emergent situations for drugs subject to a Prior Authorization until such time as a Prior Authorization decision is received per Section 1927(d)(5) of the Act, 42 U.S.C § 1396r 8(d)(5)(B) and 42 CFR § 438.3(s)(6);

-- 4.2.22.3.3 The CONTRACTOR shall not require the Member's involvement or participation in the resolution of a prescription issue related to the issuance of a Prior Authorization. - 4.2.22.4 Emergency Supply
+- 4.2.22.3.1 Have the ability to require Prior Authorization or Clinical Edits on non-preferred medications to ensure appropriate use and to encourage the use of preferred medications. - 4.2.22.3.2 Provide a response to requests for Pharmacy Prior Authorization within twenty-four (24) hours of the request in accordance with all requirements set forth in 42 CFR 438.210(d). - 4.2.22.3.3 Authorize the pharmacy Provider to issue a seventy-two (72) hour supply to the Members in emergent situations for drugs subject to a Prior Authorization until such time as a Prior Authorization decision is received per Section 1927(d)(5) of the Act, 42 U.S.C § 1396r 8(d)(5)(B) and 42 CFR § 438.3(s)(6); - 4.2.22.3.4 Not require the Member's involvement or participation in the resolution of a prescription issue related to the issuance of a Prior Authorization. - 4.2.22.3.5 Allow an override/early refill when a Member is admitted to either a Long-Term Care (LTC) and/or Psychiatric Residential Treatment Facility (PRTF) to ensure Continuity of Care regarding prescription medications.